goerz-testing/pypkg_bintray_02/CONTRIBUTING.rst

 advanced "history rewriting", there is always `"git reflog"`_ as a safety net -- you will never lose work that was committed before.

-It's not clear if there is a problem with secret variables in ``.travis.yml`` when making pull requests.
-This will have to be tested.

 When you are done with a topic branch (the issue has been fixed), finish up by merging the topic branch back into ``master``::